sbose23/analysis-of-grovers-algorithm-and-cryptography/README.md

 # Running the experiments

-From the project root directory, simply execute `python3 ./{subdirectory}/main.py` to run the demonstrations.
-A matplotlib popup should appear at the end with the figures of the results obtained in the demonstration.
+From the project root directory, simply execute `python3 ./{subdirectory}/main.py` to run the experiments.
+A matplotlib popup should appear at the end with the figures of the results obtained in the experiment.
 To produce the charts combining all the results, run `python3 ./{subdirectory}/plot_runtime_data.py`.